industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Managing the running PLC

-Download the TIA portal project (Tank application) to the PLC (real one or simulated using S7-PLCSIM Advanced) which is in the same network as your IED (or IEVD).
+Download the PLC_Tank_application in TIA portal project (EdgeHowTos) to the PLC (real one or simulated using S7-PLCSIM Advanced) which is in the same network as your IED (or IEVD).
 Then, run the PLC.

-The HMI interface can be also downloaded/simulated for better understanding of demo Tank application workflow.
+The HMI_Tank_application interface can be also downloaded/simulated for better understanding of demo Tank application workflow.

 ## Configuration of connection to MQTT Databus